 You have to deal with retailers

-In the traditional affiliate marketing game, you are beholden to at least two types of big players.
+In the traditional affiliate marketing game, you are accountable to at least two types of big players.
 The first one is retailers.

-When you’re an affiliate for large companies like Amazon, Walmart, eBay, etc., you’re playing by their rules.
-If they decide to switch to a 1% commission rate with a 6-hour cookie, they can, and you have absolutely no recourse.
+You’re playing by their rules when you’re an affiliate for large companies like Amazon, Walmart, eBay, etc. If they switch to a 1% commission rate with a 6-hour cookie, they can, and you have absolutely no recourse.

 TIP: Even the best affiliate programs will do things that frustrate you.
 A good affiliate marketer learns to roll with the punches.